 [Regulation 23 amended: Gazette 11 Dec 1987 p.
 4369; 2 Nov 1999 p.
 5475.]

-24. Responsibility when carrying firearms
+24. Responsibility when carrying firearm items

+(1A) In this regulation —

+firearm item means any of the following as defined in the Firearms Act 1973 section 4 —

+(a) a firearm;

+(b) a major firearm part;

+(c) ammunition.

-(1) A prison officer may be required to undertake training in the use of firearms and ammunition and may thereafter, when on duty, be required to carry firearms and ammunition.
+(1) A prison officer may be required to undertake training in the use of a firearm item and may after that training, when on duty, be required to carry the firearm item.

-(2) Firearms and ammunition shall be issued only by an officer so authorised by the superintendent.
+(2) A firearm item may be issued only by an officer so authorised by the superintendent.

-(3) When on duty under arms, a prison officer shall —
+(3) When on duty under arms, a prison officer must —

-(a) be responsible for firearms and ammunition issued to him;
+(a) be responsible for any firearm item issued to the officer; and

-(b) ensure that the firearms are properly loaded and that he is carrying the appropriate ammunition for those firearms;
+(b) ensure that any firearms are properly loaded and that the officer is carrying the appropriate ammunition for those firearms; and

-(c) handle those firearms and that ammunition so that no accident may occur;
+(c) handle the firearm item so that an accident cannot occur; and

-(d) report to his superior officer forthwith if he has any reason to doubt the serviceability of the firearms;
+(d) report to the officer’s superior officer immediately if the officer has any reason to doubt the serviceability of the firearm item; and

-(e) remain alert and vigilant at his post;
+(e) remain alert and vigilant at the officer’s post; and

-(f) immediately he observes any irregularity in the routine of the prison which may jeopardise the security of the prison, report such irregularity to the superintendent or his superior officer or make his report to the nearest officer with whom he can communicate and that officer shall forthwith inform the superintendent of the report made to him; and
+(f) immediately the officer observes any irregularity in the routine of the prison which may jeopardise the security of the prison, report the irregularity to the superintendent or another prison officer (receiving officer), being their superior officer or the nearest prison officer with whom they can communicate, and the receiving officer must immediately inform the superintendent of the report; and

-(g) report to his superior officer forthwith any discharge of the firearms or loss or damage of ammunition.
+(g) as soon as practicable, report to their superior officer any discharge of any firearms or loss or damage to the firearm item.

-(4) When on duty under arms, a prison officer shall not —
+(4) When on duty under arms, a prison officer must not —

-(a) deface the firearms;
+(a) deface the firearm item;

-(b) make any alteration to the firearms without the authority of the superintendent; or
+(b) make any alteration to the firearm item without the authority of the superintendent; or

-(c) permit any prisoner to approach within 10 metres of him.
+(c) permit any prisoner to approach within 10 metres of the officer.

+[Regulation 24 amended: SL 2022/191 r.
+4.]

 25. Procedure before the use of firearms

-(1) Before using a firearm against a prisoner or other person, a prison officer shall, where it is practicable in the circumstances to do so —
+(1) Before using a firearm against a prisoner or other person, a prison officer must, where it is practicable in the circumstances to do so —

 (a) order the prisoner or person to halt;

-(b) if the prisoner or person so ordered refuses or neglects to halt, the prison officer shall immediately call aloud “halt or I’ll fire” or words to similar effect.
+(b) if the prisoner or person so ordered refuses or neglects to halt, the prison officer must immediately call aloud “halt or I’ll fire” or words to similar effect.

 (2) Before using a firearm against a prisoner or other person, a prison officer may, where it is practicable in the circumstances to do so, fire a warning shot.

-(3) In exercising his discretion whether to use or to continue to use a firearm, a prison officer shall have regard to the risk, in the immediate circumstances, of injury which the use of fire power would impose upon any person other than the prisoner or person against whom fire power may be used.
+(3) In exercising the discretion whether to use or to continue to use a firearm, a prison officer must have regard to the risk, in the immediate circumstances, of injury which the use of fire power would impose upon any person other than the prisoner or person against whom fire power may be used.

 [Regulation 25 amended: Gazette 24 Dec 1982 p.
-4907.]
+4907; SL 2022/191 r.
+5.]

 Part IIIA — Alcohol and drug related aggravated prison offences